-While I make it no secret that I prefer the more full-bodied ales and stouts with an ABV that would make even me blush sometimes, I have to acknowledge that there is plenty of room for some of the lighter beers of the world.
+While there is no secret for preference for the more full-bodied ales and stouts with an exciting ABV, there is plenty of room for some of the lighter beers of the world.

 Lager is one of the most popular ones, but this style can be too bland for people who would rather prefer the dry, intense flavor of a pilsner.

-Personally, I think it’s one of my favorite summer tipples because it has such a great balance between the bitterness of hops and sweetness from the malt.
-It just goes hand in hand with a hot Friday evening.
+A lager can be a favorite summer tipple because it has such a great balance between the bitterness of hops and sweetness from the malt.
+It just goes hand-in-hand with a hot Friday evening.

 15 Best Pilsner Beers To Try Right Now

 Brought to you from Pennsylvania, this classic pilsner is definitely more of a strong style that leaves a nice tartness that lingers just long enough for your next sip.

 Using a mix of German and Czech hops and malts, it is one of the most traditional brews on this list.